techenthusiast167/EMAIL-CRAWL/README.md

 **Step-by-Step**:

-• Click on the link below to access the script
+* Click on the link below to access the script

-• Copy the script content
+* Copy the script content

-• Use nano to create and install the tool
+* Use 'sudo nano' to open a file, then paste the code.

 **Install dependencies**

+     For pip to work on your Linux terminal, you need to create a virtual environment inside the directory you used for this project. using ```python3 -m venv venv```

+     Activate it using: ```source venv/bin/activate```

-     pip install requests beautifulsoup4 tldextract colorama
+     Install dependencies using ```pip install requests beautifulsoup4 tldextract colorama```

 ## USAGE